 Youtube Advertising – Paperchase and Papersource

 Youtube presents a great opportunity for product marketers on mobile, particularly as over half of its traffic now comes from mobile devices according to ReelSEO.
-By finding the right Youtube channel, or individual Youtuber, with the right audience, you can use their natural enthusiasm and reach within the increasingly mobile focused platform to advertise your products or services.
+By finding the right Youtube channel, or individual Youtuber, with the right audience, you can use their natural enthusiasm and reach within the increasingly mobile-focused platform to advertise your products or services.

 Zoella’s stationary haul video is a great example of this.
 As a YouTuber with over 8m subscribers, she talks generally about how going back to school is a drag and why she finds stationary useful.
 It’s honest, it’s genuine and it feels friendly.

-She then segues into a discussion about particular stationary that solves the problem.
+She then segues into a discussion about particular stationery that solves the problem.
 This is where the native advertising kicks in.
 Clearly mentioning that she is working with Paperchase and Papersource, Zoella carries on chatting about the topic in the same manner as before but with their products to the fore.

-Feeling totally natural and approachable, this advert works because it fits the content type, the creator’s personality and the audience.
+Feeling totally natural and approachable, this advert works because it fits the content type, the creator’s personality, and the audience.
 And this is one of the many reasons why Youtube is going to be huge for advertisers working on mobile in the future.

 Top Tip: Youtube isn’t the platform that matters; Youtubers are.
 Find people who align with your interests and use their audience to promote your product.

 Experiential Advertising – Uber and Mad Max